resmo/ansiblecookbook/en/04_security/01_manage-private-data.md

 But as you can guess, the password is stored in plain text in a file and we likely want this file to be in a public git repo.

-That is the part where asymetric cryptology and PGP comes into the game.
-PGP lets you encrypt any file without shareing a password, even for a group of people.
+This is the part where asymetric cryptology and GnuPG comes into the game.
+GnuPG lets you encrypt any file without shareing a password, even for a group of people.